 I See Beauty Everywhere, and in Places You May Not

-I tend to chase after beauty to a fault.
+It’s not all bad — there are many good parts of being highly sensitive, too.
+For one, I chase after beauty to a fault.
 Remember, I’m the type of person who crawls underneath a yellow azalea bush and marvels at the brightest shade of yellow.

-Similarly, I often embrace moving music (Ray LaMontagne, anyone?) and deeply thoughtful novels, like East of Eden.
+Similarly, I embrace moving music (Ray LaMontagne, anyone?) and deeply thoughtful novels, like East of Eden.

 When I feel sapped by the mundane, I may daydream or imagine how things could be different and more positive.
 In my mind, I’ve built worlds of quiet acceptance, subtlety, and emotional depth to be and stay happy.

-Creativity and expression also tend to alleviate feelings of mundanity and bring me back down to earth.
-Writing, drawing, painting, or even just rearranging furniture also help me look beyond my everyday circumstances.
-Dancing’s good, too (by myself, of course).
+Creativity and artistic expression also alleviate my feelings of mundanity and bring me back down to earth (in a good way).
+Writing, drawing, painting, or even just rearranging the furniture help me look beyond my everyday circumstances.
+Dancing’s good, too (by myself, of course — remember, I’m an introvert).

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.